aascode/arrhythmias_detection/README.md

 AD (Arrhythmias Detection) is a repo that investigates variant autoencoder(AE) in feature extraction, and applies them to classify from Electrocardiogram(ECG) to arrhythmias.

-Now AD includes 4 AE as feature extractor, and classify by using Random Forest.
+Now AD includes 4 AE as feature extractor, and classify by using Random Forest (can be applied with SVM or softmax classifier, too).

 # Arrhythmias Data